-Deliverables (journal, sketchbook, field notebook, and archive contributions) will be developed and accumulated in an ongoing basis.
-Developing a persistent schedule of production will aid the daily evolution and the cumulative impact of the research products.
+25 August 2023 Page 10 of 47 of production will aid the daily evolution and the cumulative impact of the research products.
 Deliverables will be assessed on their integrity, intention, scope, timely production, evolution relative to critical feedback, and the craft of their resolution.